Strawn Sierralta

 • Karla was born and raised in Maracaibo, on the Caribbean coast of Venezuela.
 She earned an architecture degree with honors from La Universidad del Zulia and completed her MArch from the University of Illinois at Chicago as a Fulbright-Laspau grantee.
 Her hyphenated identity and experiences as a first-generation immigrant and member of the Venezuelan diaspora, fuel her explorations on cross-cultural translations, redefining fundamentals, and democracy in design.
 Karla is a registered architect in Hawai'i, Illinois, and Venezuela and a member of the American Institute of Architects.
 She has served on the AIA Honolulu Board of Directors and as co-president of the Chicago Architectural Club.

 At the University of Hawai'i at Mānoa, Karla is an associate professor with tenure at the School of Architecture, where she serves as the director of undergraduate studies, coordinates the Design Fundamentals Studio, and teaches advanced courses that explore the process and agency of design through analytical drawing and architectural production.
+Karla also teaches design studios on Holistic Housing and leads the Spaces for Peace design exchange between UH and the Nagaoka Institute of Design in Japan.
 In 2020, she was honored with the UHM Presidential Citation for Meritorious Teaching.
 Karla is a Principal Investigator and member of the start-up team at the University of Hawai'i Community Design Center, where she conducts public-interest design research projects serving the citizens of Hawai'i.

 Since 2003, Karla has co-authored creative projects, productions, collaborations, and calls for action with Brian Strawn.
 This partnership was ignited by a proposal for the 9/11 Memorial in New York, which was selected as one of eight finalists amongst 5,201 entries in what turned out to be the largest architecture competition ever held.
 Sierralta and Strawn's work responds to the layered complexities and responsibilities of design, focusing on reimagining spatial typologies and architectural artifacts as catalysts for expanding understanding.
 Their work has been recognized nationally and internationally, including honors and awards from AIA, ACSA, IIDA, Graphic Design USA, Fast Company, and SEGD.
 Brian and Karla's independent and collaborative efforts continue to inform the Strawn Sierralta body of work, lineage of ideas, and way of thinking.